vyknight/vyknight/README.md

-## Hello there
+## Hello

-I'm Matthew, a software development internat at IBM and a third year Computer Science student at the University of Toronto.

-Previously I was fullstack software development intern at Onova, where I worked on Earth, an all-in-one hackathon management platform and PokerGPT, an AI powered poker coach.
+I'm Matthew, a 4th year Computer Science student at the University of Toronto.
+Previously, I was a fullstack software development intern for IBM and Onova, and I was also a project intern for UNICEF.

-Additionally, I worked with UNICEF on Djenga, which is a web app helping UNICEF employees world wide assess and select digital public goods.
+At IBM, I mainly worked for the IBM Skills Network on our educational labs product, and spent a long time working with technologies like Docker, Kubernetes, Helm, IBMCloud, and more.
+At Onova, I worked on Earth, an all-in-one enterprise hackathon management platform, and PokerGPT, an AI powered poker coach.
+Additionally, I worked with UNICEF on Djenga, which is a web app helping UNICEF employees world wide assess and select digital public goods, which is things like open source software, datasets, AI models and so on.

-My favourite languages are Java and Python, but I also speak English, Chinese, and French.
+I write code in JavaScript, Python, Java, and C/C++.
+I also speak English, Chinese, and French.

-I like gaming, reading, and urban exploration; I'm currently reading The Kite Runner by Khaled Hosseini.

 ---